naoto-hikawa/RNAseq_tutorial/README.md

 ***Disclaimer***

 This tutorial was motivated by my own experience of struggling to build an RNA-seq pipeline, and is not intended to be the "correct" solution for everything; I used the combination of STAR align + featureCounts for the fast processing.
-Also, my preferred coding language is Java, so if you find any mistakes in Python, R, or bash scripts I provided, please let me know!
+My preferred coding language is Java, so if you find any mistakes in Python, R, or bash scripts I provided, please let me know!